underworld-community/uw-earthquake-cycles/README.md

 This study uses Underworld to reproduce the benchmark models provided by

-Kolomenskiy, D. and Schneider, K., 2009.
+_Kolomenskiy, D. and Schneider, K., 2009.
 A Fourier spectral method for the Navier–Stokes equations with volume penalization for moving solid obstacles.
-Journal of Computational Physics, 228(16), pp.5687-5709.
+Journal of Computational Physics, 228(16), pp.5687-5709._

-Lee, E.H. and Kanter, I., 1953.
+_Lee, E.H. and Kanter, I., 1953.
 Wave propagation in finite rods of viscoelastic material.
-Journal of applied physics, 24(9), pp.1115-1122.
+Journal of applied physics, 24(9), pp.1115-1122._

-Jiang, J., Erickson, B.A., Lambert, V.R., Ampuero, J.P., Ando, R., Barbot, S.D., Cattania, C., Zilio, L.D., Duan, B., Dunham, E.M. and Gabriel, A.A., 2022.
+_Jiang, J., Erickson, B.A., Lambert, V.R., Ampuero, J.P., Ando, R., Barbot, S.D., Cattania, C., Zilio, L.D., Duan, B., Dunham, E.M. and Gabriel, A.A., 2022.
 Community‐driven code comparisons for three‐dimensional dynamic modeling of sequences of earthquakes and aseismic slip.
-Journal of Geophysical Research: Solid Earth, 127(3), p.e2021JB023519.
+Journal of Geophysical Research: Solid Earth, 127(3), p.e2021JB023519._

-Better to take notebook file High-order_2ndOrd_RodWave_Maxwell as a start to check how different order FD approximaiton is implemented in the code
+Better to take notebook file 'High-order_2ndOrd_RodWave_Maxwell.ipynb' as a start to check how different order FD approximaiton is implemented in the UW2 code

 Parallel Safe
 -------------